DKMS37/Bamazon/README.md

       ```
   ![Image](https://github.com/DKMS37/Bamazon/blob/master/images/bamazonCustomer_4_database.PNG)

-  * To verify that the app is working and communicating to the MySQL database, see the images below:
+  * And also the image below:
       ```
-       * "AFTER" the order was completed the stock quantity on the MYSQL database is "1" in total as you can see on the image below:
+       * "AFTER" the order was completed the stock quantity on the MYSQL database is now "1" in total as the image shows below:
       ```
   ![Image](https://github.com/DKMS37/Bamazon/blob/master/images/bamazonCustomer_4_database_minus.PNG)